Kritansh-Tank/Web3-Onchain-CrowdFunding-App/README.md

 # Web3 Onchain CrowdFunding App
+The Web3 Onchain Crowdfunding webapp is a decentralized crowdfunding platform built on blockchain technology to enable transparent, secure, and trustless fundraising.
+The application allows users to create, manage, and contribute to crowdfunding campaigns without relying on intermediaries, ensuring full on-chain accountability of funds and campaign progress.

 ## Features
 - **Smart Contract Implementation**: Developed using Solidity and deployed on a local blockchain.